AkhilR0/Codr/README.md

 Codr is a professional social media application, catered specifically to those in the software engineering industry.

 ### How did we make it?
-We used the flutter SDK to create this app, it deploys for both android and ios.
+We used the Flutter SDK to create this app, it deploys for both Android and iOS.
+It uses Firebase as its backend.
 This was made for 2020-21 FBLA Mobile Application Development.

 ### Copyright
 All trademarks, intellectual properties and copyrights are of their respective owners, we do not claim ownership to any of them.